philScholl/todo.next-proto/todo.next/README.rst

 :attach/detach:         attaches / detaches a file to / from a given todo item
 :block/unblock:         manages dependencies, e.g. whether you can start working on a todo item only after having finished another item
 :delay (due):           delays the due date of one or more todo items
-:done (x)/reopen:       sets the status of one or more todo items to 'done' / resets the 'done' status
+:done (x):              sets the status of one or more todo items to 'done'
+:reopen:                resets the status of a 'done' item
 :edit (ed):             allows editing a given todo item
 :open:                  opens either an URL, a file or mail program depending on information that is attached to the todo item
 :prio:                  assigns given items a priority (absolute like 'A' or relative like '-') or removes it